FanDuel promo code: Get $300 in bonus bets for NFL Week 2, MLB, and WNBA betting on Wednesday

 MLB betting preview

-In MLB betting, the Chicago Cubs (82-63) and the Atlanta Braves (65-80) square off in the series finale at 7:15 p.m.
+In MLB betting, the Houston Astros (78-67) and the Toronto Blue Jays (83-61) play in a battle of first-place teams at 7:07 p.m.
 ET.
-Each team picked up a win through two games, as the Cubs beat the Braves 6-1 yesterday.
-Jameson Taillon (9-6, 4.15 ERA) starts for Chicago, and Chris Sale (5-4, 2.38 ERA) gets the ball with the Braves.
-The Braves are a -172 moneyline favorite, and the over/under is 8.5.
+Toronto secured a 4-3 win over the Astros in an extra-innings contest last night.
+Jason Alexander (4-1, 4.68 ERA) takes the mound for Houston, and Jose Berrios (9-5, 4.02 ERA) gets the nod with Toronto.
+The Blue Jays are a -130 moneyline favorite, and the over/under is 7.5.
 Earn $300 in bonus bets if your first wager of $5 or more wins at FanDuel:

 WNBA betting preview